 – Supplement with breast milk or formula.
 Although it’s great and all that baby is now diving into the world of human food, their nutrition for the first year will still mostly rely on those boobie and bottle feedings and the beginnings of solids are merely a taste test and introduction.

-– Before baby turns one, there are things you should avoid according to the docs: eggs, honey, peanut butter…. although we did start introducing scrambled eggs and peanut butter around 9 months, as my own school of thought is: get their system used to it early and they won’t be allergic later.
+– Before baby turns one, there are things you should avoid according to the docs: eggs, honey, peanut butter…. although, rules often change so check in with your medical pros for updates.
+We introduced egg yolks and scrambled eggs, as well as peanut butter around 8 months, as my own school of thought was: get their system used to it early and they won’t be allergic later.
 Overly worried?
 Test it out on their skin first and see if there’s any reaction.
-Besides, advice on this is constantly evolving, so check with your doc if you are concerned.

 – Quick tip: start with veggies before going into fruit.
 We all know if we got dessert first, we’d say the hell with dinner, right?
 Get the greens happening and the rest is easy.